play0137/Traditional_Chinese_word_embedding/evaluation/README.md

 After that, we adopt Spearman's rank correlation coefficient as evaluation function.
 It calculates the rank difference of two sequences in descending order.
 Two sequences are highly correlated if the value is close to 1, and less correlated if it is close to -1.
-Then we compare spearman scores with [gold standards](https://github.com/play0137/Traditional_Chinese_word_embedding/tree/master/evaluation/testsets) (human judgement).
+Then we calculate spearman scores by comparing with [gold standards](https://github.com/play0137/Traditional_Chinese_word_embedding/tree/master/evaluation/testsets) (human judgement).

 <p align="left">
   <img width="700" height="300" src="./relatedness_compare_to_other_pre_trained_word_embeddings.png">